AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration-custom.md

 1. Click **[!UICONTROL Submit]** when you finished the configuration of your API credentials.

+1. In the **[!UICONTROL API Credentials]** menu, click the bin icon to delete your API credentials.

+1. To modify existing credentials, locate the desired API credentials and click the **[!UICONTROL Edit]** option to make the necessary changes.

 After creating and configuring your API credential, you now need to create a channel surface for SMS messages.
 [Learn more](sms-configuration-surface.md)

 Once configured, you can leverage all out-of-the-box channel capabilities such as message authoring, personalization, link tracking, and reporting.